banner

 Creation of InputChannel#

 From the previous analysis, we find that the InputChannel in NativeInputEventReceiver comes from the Java layer's InputChannel.
 The above nativeInit is the native method of the Java layer InputEventReceiver.
-Let's continue to look at the Java layer InputEventReceiver.
+Let's continue to look at the Java layer's InputEventReceiver.

 webp-1720680669663-189